 I’m a science communicator working at Imperial College London as a research media officer for the Faculty of Natural Sciences, happily creating all manner of science news, features and multimedia.

-I’m an aspiring science journalist, freshly graduated from the Graduate School of Journalism at the University of British Columbia.
+I previously worked at the Natural History Museum in London as a science web editor and digital content producer after graduating in 2013 from the School of Journalism at the University of British Columbia, Canada.
 There I focused on science, environment and energy issues, winning the Rafe Mair Award for Excellence in Journalism for my thesis work on fracking in BC.
-I just started working at the Natural History Museum in London as a science web editor.

-I previously earned an MSci in Environmental Geosciences from the University of Bristol, and more recently an MSc in Earth and Atmospheric Sciences at the University of Alberta.
-I’m originally from the UK, and have lived also in Iceland and Finland.
+I previously earned an MSci in Environmental Geosciences from the University of Bristol, and more recently an MSc in Earth and Atmospheric Sciences at the University of Alberta, Canada.
+I’m originally from the UK, and have also lived in Iceland and Finland.

 My background left me with a great interest and expertise in environmental and earth science issues, but I like to read and cover a wide variety of science topics.
-I’ve written on everything from body clocks to dinosaurs, through cancer to IBM’s future computer overlord: Watson.
+I’ve written on everything from body clocks to dinosaurs, through cancer to quantum mechanics’ role in the Big Bang.

 I love to dabble with multimedia tools, undertaking projects in photography, video, audio and data visualisation.
 I also blog here about life, science, and whatever irks or excites me about the things I’m researching.